 Now that you have the documents in place, the next step is to review your documents on a regular basis and as life changes.

 The Balance: Living Will vs. Living Trust

 Still have questions in determining which documents are needed to build your estate plan?
-Meet with an Austin fee-only financial planner in-person or online.
+Meet with a Los Angeles fee-only financial planner in-person or online.